 Click here for more information or call us to get started: 208-570-6406

 Community members are invited to properly dispose of their unused, unwanted, or expired medications.
-Check back for the date of the next Take Back Day at the Ada County Sheriff's Office and Garden City Fred Meyer located on Chinden.
+The next take back day is Saturday April 25th from 10am - 2pm at the Ada County Sheriff's Office and Garden City Fred Meyer located on Chinden.

 Free family movies and fun are presented by Boise Parks and Recreation.
 DFI and youth coalition members interact with attendees to provide fun and games...with a little education thrown in!